-Teachers granted the following leaves in accordance with the collective agreement:
+Teachers granted the following leaves in accordance with the Collective Agreement:

 - a.
-Pregnancy leave (Employment Standards Act [ ESA ]) - b.
-Parental Leave (Employment Standards Act [ ESA ]) - c.
-Extended Parental / Parenthood Leave (beyond entitlement under Employment Standards Act [ ESA ]) - d.
-Adoption Leave (beyond entitlement under Employment Standards Act [ ESA ]) - e.
+Pregnancy Leave (Employment Standards Act [ESA]) - b.
+Parental Leave (Employment Standards Act [ESA]) - c.
+Extended Parental / Parenthood Leave (beyond entitlement under Employment Standards Act [ESA]) - d.
+Adoption Leave (beyond entitlement under Employment Standards Act [ESA]) - e.
 Compassionate Care Leave

-Will be able to return to their former teaching position in the school that they were assigned to for a maximum of one (1) year (twelve months) from the time the leave of absence commenced.
 The teacher's position will be posted as a temporary vacancy.
 Upon return from leave, the employee will be assigned to the same position or, if the position is no longer available, a similar position.